vykuang/mlops-zoomcamp/notes/4-deploy.md

 Build with `docker build -t duration-prediction-webapp:v1 .`; don't forget the `.` to denote that the Dockerfile is in current directory.

-Run with `docker run -it --rm -p 9696:9696 duration-prediction-we bapp:v1`
+Run with `docker run -it --rm -p 9696:9696 duration-prediction-webapp:v1`

 Test with the same `python test_predict.py` and it should return the same JSON.